GIVE APPLY

 • A citation, booting and/or towing are the enforcement actions which may be taken when vehicles are parked in violation of Menlo College and/or local regulations.

-• All parts of the vehicle must be inside the designated parking space, generally indicated by two white lines.
+• All parts of the vehicle must be inside one parking space, generally indicated by two white lines.
 Do not park beyond the ends of parking rows or in fire lanes.

 • Do not block bollards, ramps, loading zones, or dumpsters.